eyherabh/c_programming_notes/ARTICLE_EyherabideHG_2021_cpp_magic_revisited.md

 ### Required number of arguments for `FIRST` and `SECOND`

-For GNP cpp to work, `FIRST` and `SECOND` require at least one and two arguments, respectively, but for c99 compliance, they require one more.
-This can be reduced by defining
+For GNP CPP to work, `FIRST` and `SECOND` require at least one and two arguments, respectively, but for c99 compliance (and later), they require one more.
+The required number of arguments can be reduced by defining

 ```
 #define _FIRST(a, ...) a